batman1797/soft-posit-gitlab/README.md

+This version supports:

-This version supports a 16-bit with one exponential bit (posit16_t).
+    16-bit with one exponential bit (posit16_t).

+    8-bit with zero exponential bit (posit8_t).

 This code is tested on